devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 ## Infinix-Hackintosh-Guide-Opencore.
-- This repo contains the installation guide and EFI files required to get a perfectly functional of Ventura, Big Sur, Monterey and later Hackintosh on your Ice Lake (10th gen) Inbook or X1,slim.
+- This repo contains the installation guide and EFI files required to get a perfectly functional of Ventura, Big Sur, Monterey and later Hackintosh on your Ice Lake (10th gen) Inbook or X1,slim&x2.
 Everything is stable and functional as described in the Readme.

 ### [Devboloji](https://github.com/devboloji)-Quote - "think like you have Macbook Air."

 ## ********************************
-## This repo is Updated slowly due to lack of Donations and support for this repo. so To support this repo longer, donate.
-If you donate anytime the repo will be updated faster.
 ## The current state of this repo is 100% compatible with macOS Ventura, Big Sur & Monterey.
 ## ********************************